How to Grill Peppers in Two Easy Ways

 III.
 The Best Two Methods for Grilling Peppers

-2. Grilling using a grill basket or some aluminum foil: If you’re using red onion for some added flavor, using a grill basket or some aluminum foil will stop them from tumbling between the grates.
-This method takes slightly longer but imparts a delectably sweet flavor
+2. Grilling using a grill basket or some aluminum foil: Grill peppers and onions in a basket or foil.
+This will stop them from falling through the grates.
+This method takes slightly longer but imparts a delectably sweet flavor.

 Here’s how to take care of grilling peppers using both methods.